 NoSQL databases have always been an wise choice for social interactions data.
-We set up and manage a 12 node mongodb database cluster which hosts blogging data.
+We set up and manage a 12 node MongoDB database cluster which hosts blogging data.
 MongoDB hitherto takes care of quite a number of optimizations, which in turn helped us in achieving a highly available & fault tolerance database with minor tuning on the database.
-The fine tuned cluster has been up and running from many months now minimal maintenance activities.
+The fine tuned cluster has been up and running from many months with minimal maintenance activities.

 Below are the details of the setup:

 - MongoDB cluster configured on 15 node EC2 instances with m2.4xLarge

 - 3 replica sets with 3 shard deployments with journaled writes